 If I could only write blog posts when it was quiet, I’d pretty much flop as a freelancer.

 I’d have to wake up even earlier to squeeze in some writing time between milking the cows and the kids waking up.
 Or stay up until everyone else went to bed.
-My final option would be to leave the house entirely.
+Another option would be to leave the house entirely and work somewhere else.

 I don’t like any of those options.
-So, I chose to be productive amidst the noise.
-I let it fuel me instead of making me fret.
+So, I chose to be productive in the noise.
+I let the noise serve as a reminder of my why – why I started a freelance writing business in the first place.

-It’s hard to get back to concentrating after an interruption, and you might find yourself wasting precious moments trying to remember your train of thought.
+It’s hard to get back to concentrating after an interruption, and you might find yourself wasting precious moments trying to remember what direction your blog post was supposed to be going in.

 They’re the skeleton of your writing.
 Without the skeleton, your structure won’t support itself.
 So don’t leave the bones out–get them done first.
 That way you can always know where you were going when you get back.